Hydroponic Garden Hacks: How to Grow Your Vegetables Like Zooey Deschanel

 If The Roots Look Weird

-I’ve noticed that my plant roots can be brown, reddish or pearly white.
+I’ve noticed that the plant roots in my hydroponic garden can be brown, reddish or pearly white.
 What’s the deal?
 “Different varieties exhibit different types of root growth and color, just like the top of the plant grows different,” Thorlaksson says.
 “Parsley grows orange roots, arugula is grey, sorrel is silvery.”
 So, embrace the colors of the rainbow.

 If Your Plant Stems Break at the Base